Avize

 Avize (/fr/) is a commune in the Marne department in northeastern France.

 Champagne

-The village's vineyards are located in the Côte des Blancs subregion of Champagne, and are classified as Grand Cru (100%) in the Champagne vineyard classification.
+The village's vineyards are located in the Côte des Blancs subregion of Champagne, and are classified as grand cru (100%) in the Champagne vineyard classification.

-Located in the heart of the Côte des Blancs, Avize is a village wine with many Champagne houses.
+Located in the heart of the Côte des Blancs, Avize is a village wine with many champagne houses.
 About 400 winegrowers harvest 3,350 tons of grapes annually.
-Its fermentation within the 12 km of the city cellars gave birth to the most prestigious wines of Champagne: Blanc de blancs.
-A treasure with flavors of orange and grapefruit that attracted the most beautiful houses in Avize: Moët & Chandon, Veuve Clicquot and Champagne Roederer.
-Major champagne houses were founded in Avize as De Cazanove (1811), Koch (1820), or Bricout (1966).
+Its fermentation within the 12 km of the city cellars gave birth to the most prestigious wines of Champagne: blancs de blancs.
+Major champagne houses founded in Avize include De Cazanove (1811), Koch (1820), and Bricout (1966).